utzcoz/utzcoz.github.io/_posts/2020-05-02-Analyze-AOSP-vsync-model.markdown

 2. `mPhase`: The `mPhase` is the phase offset of the modeled `vsync` events.
 It is the number of nanoseconds from time 0 to the first `vsync` event.
 The first `vsync` event in this sentence is the first resync event added by `addResyncSample`.
 3. `mReferenceTime`: The `mReferenceTime` is the reference time of the modeled `vsync` events.
 It is the nanosecond timestamp of the first `vsync` event after a resync.

-The `DispSync` also has a internal thread class called `DispSyncThread` to use calculated model fields to notify the callbacks the `vsync` event periodly.
+The `DispSync` also has a internal thread class called `DispSyncThread` to use calculated model fields to notify the callbacks the `vsync` event periodic.

 When the `SurfaceFlinger` calls `DispSync::addResyncSample` to feed hardware-based `vsync` event to `DispSync`, it will use them to simulate its internal model.